 PH 1901-Principles of Philosophy

-This course is a study of the contribution, from antiquity to the 21st Century, from writers in philosophy.
-Topics include reality, knowledge, science, ethics, politics, art, and the mind.
+This course is a study of the contributions, from antiquity to the 21st Century, from writers in Western philosophy.
+Topics include logic, reality, knowledge, science, ethics, freedom, beauty, God, and the mind.

 PH 2901-Contemporary Moral Philosophy